Copay-Africa/copay-server/api_docs.md

 #### Batch Balance Redistribution

-**POST** `/balance/redistribute/batch` 🔒 *Admin Only*
+**POST** `/balances/redistribute/batch` 🔒 *Admin Only*

 **Required Roles:** `ORGANIZATION_ADMIN`, `SUPER_ADMIN`

-**Description:** Process multiple payments for balance redistribution in a single batch operation.
-Ideal for bulk corrections and legacy payment updates.
+**Description:** View and redistribute balance allocation for multiple payments in a single batch operation.
+Shows how payment amounts are distributed to cooperative balances, ideal for processing legacy payments that need proper balance allocation.

 **Request Body:**